 Documentary film and video production is my personal favorite type.
 For me, there is nothing more fun in this whole world than producing a documentary on any subject that contains enough depth to warrant detailed coverage.

 Lots of you reading this blog have ambitions to be documentary filmmakers and I want to do everything in my power to encourage you.
 I think the world needs as many documentaries as it can get.
 Forget American Idol, give me a documentary to watch any day!
-Yup, I am a hopeless nerd in this department.
+Yup, I am a hopeless dweeb in this department.
+I just love documentaries!

 I am lucky enough to have worked on more docs and news series than I can count.
 The video above is the first portion of a short documentary I worked on covering the topic of Liability Insurance.
 There had been a recent surge in liability insurance premiums for business and this video was an evaluation of that trend.